ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-A) They turn blue
+A) They disappear

-B) They turn red
+B) They turn black

-C) They turn black
+C) They turn blue

-D) They disappear
+D) They turn red

 ---

-They turn black
+B

 ///